 Daniel Foster, DVM, Medical Director

-Dan Foster attended Cal Poly in San Luis Obispo where he earned his Bachelor of Science in Animal Science in 2010.
-He spent 2 years working for a veterinary orthopedic surgeon in Mill Valley, CA before attending vet school.
+Dr. Foster attended Cal Poly in San Luis Obispo where he earned his Bachelor of Science in Animal Science in 2010.
 Dan graduated from UC Davis School of Veterinary Medicine in 2016.
-Dan worked at Douglas Blvd Veterinary Clinic as part of the Summer Work Experience Program in 2013 and 2014, where he also enjoyed the responsibility of being the hospital handy-man.

 Kelsey Giardina, DVM